patloew/RxLocation/README.md

 * `LocationServices.SettingsApi` via `rxLocation.settings()`
 * `Geocoder` via `rxLocation.geocoding()`

+Checking the location settings is simplified with this library, by providing a `Single<Boolean>` via `rxLocation.settings().checkAndHandleResolution(locationRequest)`, which handles showing the resolution dialog if the location settings do not satisfy your request.
+It returns `true` if the settings are satisfied (optionally after showing the dialog, if a resolution is possible), and `false` otherwise.
+If you want to handle the `LocationSettingsResult` yourself, you can do so via `rxLocation.settings().check(locationRequest)`.

 An optional global default timeout for all Location API requests made through the library can be set via `rxLocation.setDefaultTimeout(...)`.
 In addition, timeouts can be set when creating a new Observable by providing timeout parameters, e.g. `rxLocation.location().updates(locationRequest, 15, TimeUnit.SECONDS)`.
 These parameters override the default timeout.
 When a timeout occurs, a StatusException is provided via `onError()`.
 The RxJava timeout operators can be used instead, but these do not cancel the Location API request immediately.

 You can also obtain a `Single<GoogleApiClient>`, which connects on subscribe and disconnects on unsubscribe via `GoogleAPIClientSingle.create(...)`.